emailverifyapicom/docs-rtapi/docs/features.rst

 Error Correction
 ----------------
-No more “fat finger” syndrome!
+No more \"fat finger\" syndrome!
 Our API has an optional feature to remove certain invalid characters such as spaces, slashes etc.

 Common Typo Handling
 --------------------